hachyderm/community/accounts/corporate-accounts.md

 Ultimately the community comes first and the communities response to your corporate content will be our guiding light.

+> I understand that policies are difficult to enforce.
+If it is made obvious to me that Hachyderm is no longer benefiting from my presence I will politely step down as a corporate account and move to another server.

 If your content becomes "invasive" or "unwanted" or seems to be causing problems we will ask you to move your corporate account to another server.

 Basically we look at "bad actors" like we look at pornography.
 We know it when we see it.
 We reserve the right to ask you to leave at any time.